Woman using one of the best travel credit cards to purchase her next travel adventure.

 Many travel credit cards offer sign-up bonuses.
 This means that you can earn a large number of points after meeting a certain spending requirement within a certain timeframe.
 The timeframe is usually within 90 days of account opening.

-Note: This is so, so embarrassing, but worth noting so that you don’t repeat my mistake.
 Back in 2018, I missed qualifying for the GENEROUS sign-up bonus Capital One Venture Rewards cardholders are entitled to when they hit the qualifying spend.
-This was back in 2018 when I was still incredibly wary of spending “invisible” money (which is how I think of my credit line), but it still haunts me to this day.
+This was back in 2018 when I was still incredibly wary of spending “invisible” money (which is how I think of my credit line), but it still haunts me.

 Truly, this was hundreds of dollars in free money left on the table.
-If you take nothing else away from this post (besides the importance of paying off your monthly statement), understand the importance of sketching out a strategic spending plan for your new travel credit card so that you can qualify for that sweet, sweet bonus.
+If you take nothing else away from this post (besides the importance of paying off your monthly statement), understand the importance of sketching out a strategic spending plan for your new travel credit card so you can get that bonus.

 Additional Perks